jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 curl 'http://localhost:8181/restconf/operations/installer:monitor-resources' -H 'Host: localhost:8181' -H 'Content-Type: application/json;charset=utf-8' -H 'Authorization: Basic YWRtaW46YWRtaW4=' -X post
 ```

-In each case, output will be in the following format (the following has been JSON formatted):
+In each case, output will be in the following format (if using curl, the output can be passed through a JSON formatter to achieve the formatting below):

 ```json
 {